robertherdzik/SkrybaMD/README.md

 Run script using terminal in the directory of previously defined files (`doc_shape.txt` and content subjects .md files).

-`>> SkrybaMD MySuperDocumentation`  - if you have installed SkrybaMD globally 🌍
+`$ SkrybaMD MySuperDocumentation`  - if you have installed SkrybaMD globally 🌍

 or

-`>> ./SkrybaMD MySuperDocumentation` - if you have SkrybaMD script in the current directory 🏠
+`$ ./SkrybaMD MySuperDocumentation` - if you have SkrybaMD script in the current directory 🏠

 You will find markdown generated `MySuperDocumentation.md` file in the same directory 💥

 ENJOY 🙌

 _NOTE: you can play around with script using "Example" folder from this repository_

+**Check help**

+If you are not sure how to use it, go and hit `--help` to get verbose instructions

+`$ SkrybaMD --help`

 # Installation